PoisotLab/ms_network_prediction/manuscript.md

 @Seibold2018NecMul].

 Interaction networks are embodied in numerous forms: host and parasites, plants and pollinators, predators and prey, disease and host, and so on.

-Different
-types of interactions vary in their predictability, due to intrinsic variation in which interactions occur (e.g. some fungal species engage in opportunistic saprotrophy [@Smith2017GroEvi], obligate parasites are more deterministic in their interactions than facultative parasites [@Poisot2013FacObl;
+Different types of interactions vary in their predictability.
+This is in part because of intrinsic variation in which interactions occur (e.g. some fungal species engage in opportunistic saprotrophy [@Smith2017GroEvi], obligate parasites are more deterministic in their interactions than facultative parasites [@Poisot2013FacObl; @Luong2019FacPar]), but then is compounded by variation in species abundances in space and time [@Poisot2015SpeWhy].
+In addition to this variance in predictability, networks from different systems are structured by different mechanisms.
-@Luong2019FacPar]).

-This is compounded by variation in species abundances in space and time [@Poisot2015SpeWhy].
-In addition to this variance in predictability, the mechanisms that structure interactions vary by interaction type.

 One domain of application is disease ecology.
-In the recent years, predicting potential hosts of novel disease [*e.g.* wildlife hosts of betacoronaviruses; @Becker2020PreWil;
-@Wardeh2021PreMam] has received much attention.
+In the recent years, predicting potential hosts of novel disease [*e.g.* wildlife hosts of betacoronaviruses; @Becker2020PreWil; @Wardeh2021PreMam] has received much attention.
 Network approaches have been used for prediction of dengue [@Zhao2020MacLea], Chagas disease [@Rengifo-Correa2017UndTra], Rickettsiosis [@Morand2020DisEco], Leishmaniasis [@Stephens2009UsiBio], and infectious diseases in livestock and wildlife [@Craft2015InfDis].
+Additionally, prediction of interaction networks is a growing imperative for next-generation biodiversity monitoring, requiring a conceptual framework and a flexible set of tools to predict interactions that is explicitly spatial and temporal in perspective [@Edwards2021TroLan; @Magioli2021DefLea;
+@Zhang2021PlaBre].
 Developing better models for prediction of these interactions will rely on assimilation of data from many sources, and the sources for this data may differ depending on the type of interaction we wish to predict [@Gibb2021DatPro].
-This is a growing imperative for next-generation biodiversity
-monitoring: a conceptual framework and a flexible set of tools to predict interactions that is explicitly spatial and temporal in perspective [@Edwards2021TroLan; @Magioli2021DefLea; @Zhang2021PlaBre].

 Species interaction networks are the product of ecological and evolutionary mechanisms interacting across spatial and temporal scales.
 The interwoven nature